 We study art and design from all over the world and hope to inspire our children to engage with the artistic process, from idea to drafting and re-drafting to production and evaluation.
 Our curriculum has been designed to allow children the chance to develop a variety of artistic and design techniques.
 The children progress through each unit, taking in to account previous confidences and, using a variety of artists and design processes, build on their ideas and preconceptions.
 Our curriculum has been tailored to artists and periods/movements that will be most appropriate to their age and skill level, while being able to offer opportunities for confident children to express themselves with a greater understanding of what they are being asked to achieve.

-At La Fontaine Academy, we take a purposeful and creative approach to the teaching of computing.
-Computing is taught through the three main strands progressively and assessed on a continuous basis:
+At La Fontaine Academy, we take a purposeful and creative approach to the teaching of computing and we follow the Teach Computing scheme of work which is built around an innovative progression framework.
+Computing is taught progressively through four unit types that embody the three main strands of computing and is assessed on a continuous basis:

 To be the world leaders of tomorrow, our children must have a thorough understanding of the world; an extremely important aspect to that understanding is religion.
 Through knowledge of a range of religions, and the similarities and differences between them, we are building understanding, tolerance and acceptance.
 We want our children to be able to live and work in many different societies throughout the world and so intend to broaden their cultural understanding through our RE lessons.
 We use important texts, festivals and beliefs to introduce the children to parts of the world that they may not have experienced first-hand.
 As with the rest of the curriculum, this knowledge is built upon and expanded as they progress through the world.